satot/anki_hanyu/README.md

 4. Open chrome://extensions and click "Load unpacked", then select the directory of the codes

 ## How to use
-- Select a word on Chrome and right click, then select "Add to anki"
+- Select a word on Chrome and a popup icon will show up just next to it.
+Click it to add to Anki!

 ## Disclaimer
 - Please do not reach out to me if you find any defects or problems, please ask your AI for the support :)